 Nomination and Selection Guidelines

-This Document provides a format for Partners to nominate and evaluate candidates.
+Please use the form at the end of this page to nominate a candidate.
+If you prefer, you can also use this Word Document to nominate and evaluate candidates, and email the form to the IFB.
 Each area, Science, Dialogue, and Stewardship are discussed below with examples of the type of information that should be considered when considering a person for Forest Biotechnologist of the Year.

 Exemplary Science can be demonstrated with accomplishments that might include: